Giants vs. Brewers Player Props Betting Odds

-Player props are available for Thairo Estrada and Rowdy Tellez, among others, when the San Francisco Giants host the Milwaukee Brewers at Oracle Park on Saturday at 7:15 PM ET.
+Player prop bet odds for Thairo Estrada, Rowdy Tellez and others are available when the San Francisco Giants host the Milwaukee Brewers at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!